asteroid-lang/asteroid/Using Asteroid.md

 > Increment each element in an array.

-For this we use Asteroid's `vector` module which can handle incrementing a vector with a scalar.
+For this we use Asteroid's `vector` module, which can handle incrementing a vector with a scalar.

 ```